Lobachevsky/APL11/README.md

 Read `crm.pdf` and `arrow.pdf` for more background and information.

-See files `apl bang` and `apl slash bang b`y William Chang for APL transliteration scheme proposals
+See files `apl bang` and `apl slash bang` by William Chang for APL transliteration scheme proposals